jaceklaskowski/spark-kubernetes-book/docs/demo/spark-shell-on-minikube.md

 cd $SPARK_HOME
 ```

+!!! tip
-Go to `kubernetes/dockerfiles/spark` (in your Spark installation) or `resource-managers/kubernetes/docker` (in the Spark source code).
+    Review `kubernetes/dockerfiles/spark` (in your Spark installation) or `resource-managers/kubernetes/docker` (in the Spark source code).

 Point the shell to minikube's Docker daemon.